clojure-finance/datajure-website/content/md/pages/index.md

-{:title "Welcome to Dature!"
+{:title "Welcome to Datajure!"
  :layout :page
  :page-index 0
  :navbar? true
  :home? true}

-Welcome to Dature!
+Welcome to Datajure!
 This is an open-source domain-specific language for data processing developed at HKU Business School.

 To get started, please read our [docs](pages-output/docs) and try our [examples](pages-output/examples).